-Please note that many of the scholarships for the 2015-2016 academic year have already been awarded.
+The following is information about scholarships for the 2022-2023 academic year.
 If you have a question about the availability of a particular scholarship for this year, please contact the Financial Aid Office.
-Otherwise, check back Spring Semester 2016 for applying for scholarships for the 2016-2017 Academic Year.

 For All New Students

 All newly admitted students are considered for the CIIS Opportunity Scholarships, which range from $500 to $3,000.
 A separate institutional application is not needed for this scholarship.

 International students wishing to apply for an Opportunity Scholarship should fill out this form and return it to the Financial Aid Office.

 - Opportunity Scholarships are on a first-come-first-serve basis

 - Complete the most current FAFSA as soon as possible